luanngominh/tele-adder/README.md

 # Pro Version Of Telegram Member Adder Tool

-Contact with me to get the Password of Zip file on :
+Contact me to get the Pro Version of this TeleAdder :

  Telegram : https://t.me/daredevilkinng